Zywave/booster/src/_areas/design-system/components/progress-bars.md

 ---
+title: Progress bars
+subtitle: A progress bar visually represents the progress of a task or loading process through a horizontal bar that fills up gradually.
 api: https://cdn.zywave.com/@zywave/zui-progress@latest/dist/custom-elements.json
 demo: https://cdn.zywave.com/@zywave/zui-progress@latest/docs/demo.html
 mainComponentName: zui-progress
 includedElements: []
-title: Progress bars
-subtitle: Show linear progress when loading, uploading, or downloading.
 ---

-## Coming soon
+## Usage

-A design guidelines page will created and added soon, stay tuned!
+Progress bars inform users about the status of ongoing processes, the estimated time of how long a process will take, or if a request is being executed.